David Adams (peace activist)

 David Adams (born 1939) is an American peace activist, scientist, scholar, writer and journalist.
-As a Professor at Wesleyan University he ran a brain research laboratory and published many scientific articles.
+As a professor at Wesleyan University he ran a brain research laboratory and published many scientific articles.
 Adams then served at UNESCO, where he worked on the Culture of Peace initiative that eventually led to the International Year for the Culture of Peace.

 Adams is currently the Coordinator of the Culture of Peace News Network and author of several books on this subject.

 Biography

 David Adams went to Columbia University from 1957 to 1962 where he studied literature and wrote novels (Master of the House and Peace) and poetry ("Page Poems").
 He obtained his doctorate in psychology at Yale University 1962–1968 with a dissertation later published in Science Magazine as "Cells Related to Fighting Behavior Recorded from Midbrain Central Gray Neuropil of Cat".
 Then, as Assistant, Associate and Full Professor at Wesleyan University, Adams continued working on the brain mechanisms of aggression, and initiated studies which would underlie the concept of the Culture of Peace.

-As an activist against the war in Vietnam, Adams was an editor of the newspaper Modern Times (1970-1976).
-Later. as an activist in the Nuclear Freeze movement, he was one of the organizers of the Peoples Peace Appeal (1986-1987) which obtained hundreds of thousands of signatures in the United States and millions in the Soviet Union in an effort to end the Cold War ..
+As an activist against the war in Vietnam, Adams was an editor of the newspaper Modern Times (1970–1976).
+Later. as an activist in the Nuclear Freeze movement, he was one of the organizers of the Peoples Peace Appeal (1986–1987) which obtained hundreds of thousands of signatures in the United States and millions in the Soviet Union in an effort to end the Cold War.
+In a similar spirit, he helped organize the World Wide Runners Club for Peace that was active for a few years beginning in 1982.

 Concerned about mass media claims of a biological basis for war, he worked with the International Society for Research on Aggression to initiate a process leading to the Seville Statement on Violence which showed scientifically that war is not biologically determined and, to quote Margaret Mead, "the same species that invented war is capable of inventing peace."
 He was responsible for the newsletter of the Seville Statement from 1986 to 1994, a history of its origins and effects, as well as a study showing that if one believes that war is not biologically determined, one is more likely to work for peace.

 From 1992 until 2001 Adams worked with UNESCO as counselor, professional and director on the Culture of Peace, leading to the International Year for the Culture of Peace for which he was chair of its Taskforce.
 Since retiring from UNESCO, he coordinated the midterm and final Reports from the Civil Society for the International Decade for a Culture of Peace and Non-Violence for the Children of the World and he has coordinated the Culture of Peace News Network and written books on the culture of war and the culture of peace.

 Adams lives with his wife, Kiki Chauvin Adams, in Normandy, (France).